Harris Partners With DDN for 7-Eleven TV

-- Harris Corporation and Digital Display Networks have partnered to bring 7-Eleven TV to full nationwide deployment.
+- New York, NY--Harris Corporation and Digital Display Networks have partnered to bring 7-Eleven TV to full nationwide deployment.

 - Under a 10-year agreement valued at $75 million, Harris is providing its digital out-of-home (DOOH) hardware and software to Digital Display Networks, which is providing turnkey services, as well as managing content production and advertising sales for 7-Eleven TV.